cj-anderson/CS395_Semester_Project/README.md

 As explained, pressing Enter will return the player to the main menu.

-# Moving Forward in the Game
+# Moving Forward in the Game:

 When moving to the next room, you may encounter enemies.
 For example: